- Term Dates

 Revaluation machines are used to top up accounts by putting the thumb/finger on the scanner mounted on the Revaluation Unit.
 The system will then identify the individual and display their name and current cash balance held within the system.
 For individuals using PIN numbers they simply enter their PIN on the PIN pad and press enter, and the system will identify the individual and display their name and current cash balance held within the system.
 Coins/notes are inserted into the slot.
 Each incremental cash balance will show on the display, simply press the green lit button to complete the transaction.

 Frequently Asked Questions

 What will Parent Pay be used for?

 Parent Pay is our cashless payment provider.
 It is the most popular of the such provider to schools in the country.
-The MFG has so far used the system to pay for student meals only in the main school.
-However in 2014-2015 the system will be used as our preferred method of payment for school trips and events in the main school and for some sixth form trips and events.
+It is used for payment for school meals in main school.
+The system will also be used as our preferred method of payment for some school trips and events in the main school and for some sixth form trips and events.

 How can you check your current balance held on the system?

 You can check your balance online or by using the Revaluation Unit.
 Simply access your account by placing your thumb/finger on the scanner or by entering your PIN; there is no need to deposit any money.
 Your details will show on screen and then press the green button when finished.

 What if the student does not hold a sufficient cash balance one day to pay for a school dinner?

 As before, no student is refused a school dinner because they have forgotten to bring their dinner money to school with them.
 The school will allow for the student to loan money for one day.
 The student would be expected to then either top up their account online that evening or at the revaluation machine the following day.

 How does the system deal with students entitled to Free School Meals?